FlavorSoft/CryptoTune/README.md

 * --loadPreset <-w>: load a preset from the GPU database that is fitting to your cards.
 If no settings could be found, your provided OC settings (if any) or default values for the OC will be applied (MEM +0 / Core +0/ PL 100% / Fan 70%)

 ## Contribution / Donation
-By default, running the tool will mine some shares to my wallet address which can be easily changed with a text-editor but leaving it in would be much appreciated.
+By default, running the tool will mine some shares to my wallet address which can be easily changed with a text-editor, but leaving it unchanged would be much appreciated.
-If you want to pursue a more direct approach, you a free to use below crypto addresses hosted on Coinbase (no fees if send from there)
+If you want to pursue a more direct approach, feel free to use below crypto wallets hosted on Coinbase (no fees if send from there)
 #### Ethereum: 0x1f84dEb2245A5686ac052079Ee5979f237660DD3 ####
 ![Ethereum Wallet QR-Code](https://github.com/FlavorSoft/EtherTune/blob/424de8790be9b1068cf67104d27e16efab4d63f1/img/ethereum-wallet.png)
 #### Bitcoin: 3EFokQmSeZbU8yUBVwfGnWqkbHgwX5pCVq ####